gmail spamemail blockinginbox cleanup

 How to Block Spam Emails in Gmail: The Complete 2025 Guide

-Getting 50+ spam emails per day?
+Getting 50+ spam emails a day?
 You're not alone.
-The average person receives 121 emails daily, with nearly 40% being promotional or spam content that clutters your inbox and steals your focus.
+The average person gets 121 emails daily, and nearly 40% of those are promotional or spam content that clutters your inbox and pulls your attention away from what matters.

-Last month, I helped someone who was drowning in them.
-After implementing the strategies in this guide, we reduced their daily spam intake by 89% and freed up 6GB of storage space.
+Last month I helped someone who was drowning in them.
+After we worked through the strategies in this guide, their daily spam dropped by 89% and they got back 6GB of storage.

-Blocking spam emails isn't just about decluttering—it's about protecting your productivity, security, and sanity.
-Here's everything you need to know about stopping spam in Gmail, plus how MailMop can automate the entire process for you.
+Blocking spam is about more than a tidy inbox.
+It protects your productivity, your security, and your sanity.
+Here's everything you need to stop spam in Gmail, plus how MailMop can automate the whole thing.

 Why Spam Emails Are Getting Worse

-Legitimate companies over-emailing – That newsletter you signed up for once now sends daily "deals" Data broker emails – Your email was sold to marketing lists without your knowledge
+Legitimate companies over-emailing.
+That newsletter you signed up for once now sends daily "deals."
+Data broker emails.
+Your address got sold to marketing lists without your knowledge.
+Lookalike phishing.
+Emails built to pass as a service you use.
+Social media notifications.
+Endless updates from platforms you barely open.

-The problem?
+The catch?
 Gmail's spam filter only catches about 60% of unwanted emails.
-The rest end up in your inbox, demanding your attention.
+The rest land in your inbox and demand your attention.

 Method 1: Block Individual Email Addresses